frostbone25/Toradora-Portable-Dat-Extractor/README.md

 - ***[output directory]*** is the directory path on the disk where the extracted files for the .dat archive will be stored.
 When a dat file is extracted, there is a folder created in the output directory with the name of the dat file, and inside that folder all of the files inside the archive will be extracted here.

 ### TODO
 - More ressarch on the building mode.
-There is a quick with my testing where some data archives that I extracted and rebuilt.
+There is a quirk with my testing where some data archives that I extracted and rebuilt.
 Some offsets and overall data archive size aren't 1:1.
 There seems to be some additional byte padding that is going in the original data archive.
 If I can get some help correcting this you can make a pull request or get in contact, it would be much appreciated.